What Is Full Coverage Car Insurance? Definition, Cost & Coverage

 Comprehensive Non-collision damage: theft, vandalism, fire, hail, floods, falling objects, animal strikes Only if financed/leased

 Some insurers may also bundle in extras like uninsured/underinsured motorist coverage, medical payments (MedPay), roadside assistance, or rental reimbursement — but these are optional add-ons, not guaranteed parts of "full coverage."
-Learn more about uninsured motorist protection and how it fits into your overall policy.
+Learn more about liability car insurance coverage and how it forms the foundation of any policy.

 Pincher's Pro Tip